-It's the time of year when many Aussies load up the car for their annual summer holiday.
+It's the time of year when many Aussies load up the car for a getaway over the Easter long weekend.
 But is your car up to the task?
 Here are eight essential DIY car safety checks from carsales.com.au's technical editor, Ken Gratton, to help you find out.

 While these checks are useful, it's always a good idea to have your car checked by a professional mechanic before heading off on a long drive.
 This is especially relevant if your car is due for a service or if you're taking your car out of its comfort zone from everyday short trips to a long open-road journey.